laravel/docs/pt_BR/eloquent-serialization.md

 To convert a model to JSON, you may use the `toJson` method.
 Like `toArray`, the `toJson` method is recursive, so all attributes and relations will be converted to JSON:

 Para converter um model para JSON, você pode usar o método `toJson`.
-Assim como o `toArray`, o método` toJson` é recursivo também, então todos os atributos e os relacionamentos serão convertidos em JSON:
+Assim como o `toArray`, o método` toJson` também é recursivo, então todos os atributos e os relacionamentos serão convertidos em JSON:

 	$user = App\User::find(1);